 Point Arena Lighthouse is pleased to present the sixth season of the popular Lighthouse Lecture Series.
 Each presentation takes place in the Fog Signal Building Museum on the third Saturday of the month and features a local naturalist, historian, volunteer or expert presenting on topics of public interest relevant to the Lighthouse or our area.
-Lectures in September through May will begin at 4 p.m. lectures in June through August will begin at 5 p.m.
+Lectures in September through May will begin at 4 p.m. and lectures in June through August will begin at 5 p.m.
 All lectures last approximately one hour.
 Lighthouse volunteer extraordinaire Kitty Wolfe put together this great lineup for this year:

 Saturday, January 19, 4 p.m. – CANCELLED due to illness